 Travis Walton Alien Bust

 These bust are thick latex cast and mounted on a base.
 About 11 inches tall.
-Signed and authorized by Whitley Strieber a long time friend of the artist Steve Neill.
+Authorized by Whitley Strieber a long time friend and signed by artist Steve Neill.

 This is a recreation of the Star Child Liz Moore sculpture used in 2001: a space odyssey.
 It’s studio scale and made in cast resin.
 This is a large piece and made to look like the actual prop, not as it did on camera where it was highly processed with a wide angle lens, diffusion, and effects.
 This is how the original appeared in person and not to be confused with the 2010 version which was inaccurate.